 No special filing fee is required during the first year of birth to amend a birth record.
 This includes all types of amendments.

 Methods of Payment

-Fees may be paid by one of the following methods:
+For mail-in request fees may be paid by one of the following methods:

 - Certified Check